Kristina01111000/4Einstitute/README.md

 - Look at spacing on sidebar to see if it can be better
 - In form capitalize the academic institution
 - For about us copy about dr walsdorf from the other sites
-- Should his part be on the about us page or a separate page, look at other medical sites to see how they handle it, he’s leaning to another page, put like 4 paragraphs about him
-- Make another page for about him, link to it from the about us page
+- Make another page for about him, link to it from the about us page, copy 4-5 paragraphs from other sites about him